 I dedicate this post to myself in years ahead who wills to recall the days he prays for the things he has attained.

-Today, I’m two week short of being 21, aimless in the adulthood of uncertainty.
+Today, I’m two-week short of being 21, aimless in the adulthood of uncertainty.
 It’s 9AM and the sun shines my sinister face through the small blocks of glass.
-I appreciate your endless battle of (uneven) ageing, ha!
-That tomorrow carries something new is the lyric from the song I’m listening to, and I listen to it everyday for some time.
+I appreciate your endless battle of (uneven) aging, ha!
+That tomorrow carries something new is the lyric from the song I’m listening to, and I listen to it every day for some time.
 And also the same, mundane thing I (want to) believe.

-I look back on how things were and how I end up here.
-I managed to excel academics on my very early years.
+I look back at how things were and how I end up here.
+I managed to excel academics in my early years.
 I love English since then.
-I was indifferently simple-minded, though differently weighed than anyone else in class.
+I was indifferently simple-minded, though differently weighed than anyone else in the class.
 Didn’t matter, didn’t even care.
-Adults seemed to see me with those glittering eyes as if I was goldhearted and reflected lights to them.
+Adults seemed to see me with those glittering eyes as if I was gold-hearted and reflected lights to them.
 The sinless mirage.
 I didn’t think that far of course.
-Everyone cherished me, while in fact it was just the pedestal.
+Everyone cherished me, while in fact, it was just the pedestal.